Last updated 2025-12-28

 Key Takeaway

 A medical practice (primary care) sells for 1.8x to 3.5x SDE or 5x to 10x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed medical practice (primary care) value estimates by revenue size.
+Estimate your medical practice (primary care)'s value with our free calculator.

 SDE Multiple